CivicActions/accessibility/_playbook/automated-testing.md

 * Continuous Integration tests incorporate accessibility tools like axe and errors block commits.
 * Patterns and pages are regularly reviewed to see that they test patterns available to authors.
 * Site-wide scans are used to track errors over time and catch both common and weird issues.
-* Creators of digital content all have some browser extension that allows them to quickly evaluate page-level accessibility.
+* Creators of digital content all have some browser extension to quickly evaluate page-level accessibility.

 ### Key questions